 Contact with Therapists

 Let’s not forget some crucial members of the rehabilitation staff: Counselors and therapists are critical to the success of every patient in a program, whether they are completing an inpatient or outpatient treatment option.
 Counselors and therapists are important every step of the way, but may continue working with patients after their treatment is officially over.
 Choosing to stay in touch with the therapists and counselors who were with you during your treatment means that you will have another source of support as you continue to move forward.
+High quality CBD is also great for continued sobriety as long as it doesnt have THC in it!

 It is also possible that you will need a therapist who is independent of your rehab facility for a variety of reasons.
 If you find yourself in need of more psychological and mental health care after finishing your treatment program, consider a drug addiction therapist in your city.
 You can even ask for a referral from your therapist from your drug addiction treatment facility.
 With no cure for addiction, it’s understandable that a person who’s successfully completed treatment may still need additional support, but it is also important for a recovering person to try, always, to reach out to those who are looking to assist.